 Registration for the Fall ’23 year has begun.
 In order to participate in an evaluation, players must be registered.
 Only players who are registered will be evaluated.
 The preferred method of registration is to register on-line before the scheduled evaluation.
 Go to Medway Soccer’s web follow on-line registration information.*Evaluations will be canceled if we do not have enough players registered to make two teams prior to the start of evaluations.

-Any other questions regarding evaluations should be directed to the appropriate travel director.
+For questions on the Travel Program, please visit our FAQ page.
+Any other questions regarding evaluations not answered therein may be directed to the appropriate travel director.
 Visit our Contact Us page to contact the Girls and Boys Travel Directors.

 Parents of new Travel players should also be aware of the commitment involved in the Travel program.
 Medway.
 Teams can occasionally travel 30-45 minutes to out-of-town games.
 The Fall and Spring seasons each run 10 weeks, and teams frequently enter out-of-town tournaments as well.
 Coaches are instructed to tailor their expectations to the skill level, competitiveness and long term aspirations of their players.

 The player evaluations will be conducted under the supervision and direction of our Girls and Boys Travel Coordinators.
 Experienced Travel coaches will conduct the evaluations.
 It is our intention that coaches with experience coaching girls will evaluate girls and coaches with experience coaching boys will evaluate boys.
 Coaches will not conduct evaluations for the age group that they are currently coaching.
 Prior to each age group’s evaluations, the current coaches of those players will be required to complete written assessments of their players following the same format and criteria to be used by the evaluators.